tkrajina/go-reflector/README.md

 And, if you make any changes to the library, run `make test-performance` to check performance improvement/deterioration before/after your change.

+If you reflect the same type multiple types, **reflector** will cache as much metadata as possible **only once** and use that in future.

 ## Listing methods

     for _, method := range obj.Methods() {